HyperledgerHandsOn/trade-finance-logistics/middleware/README.md

 # Test Run to Add a New Organization to the Network
 - The `config_upgrade.json` contains the specification of the peer in the new organization (`exportingentityorg`.)
 Make sure the parameters (hostnames, ports etc.) match those in the [network](../network/) folder.
 - Run `node run-upgrade-channel.js` to update the channel configuration: a new configuration block will be added to the channel blockchain.
+  * _Note_: This script assumes that the crytographic and channel artifacts for the new organization have already been created.
 - Run `node new-org-join-channel.js` to join the peer of the new organization to the `tradechannel` channel.
+  * _Note_: This script assumes that the new organization's peer and CA have already been launched in docker containers.

 # Test Run to Upgrade the Chaicode
 - Run `node upgrade-chaincode.js` to install the new version of the chaincode on all 5 peers, and upgrade the chaincode version on the `tradechannel` channel.
   * The chaincode transaction endorsement policy will also change from `Constants.ALL_FOUR_ORG_MEMBERS` to `Constants.ALL_FIVE_ORG_MEMBERS`.
+  * _Note_: This script assumes that the new organization's peer and CA have already been launched in docker containers.
 - Run `node five-org-trade-scenario.js` to run and observe the results of chaincode invocations and queries.
   * _Note_: This script assumes that the upgraded version of the chaincode is currently deployed on the channel.